eanewman/NeopixelJewelAnimations/README.md

+# Neopixel Jewel Animations

+## Summary

-This basic project explores some possible animations that one can program a [Neopixel Jewel](https://www.adafruit.com/product/2226) to display, using an Arduino (I used an [Arduino Uno](https://www.arduino.cc/en/main/arduinoBoardUno)).
+This basic project explores some possible animations that one can program a [Neopixel Jewel](https://www.adafruit.com/product/2226) to display, using an Arduino (tested with an [Arduino Uno](https://www.arduino.cc/en/main/arduinoBoardUno)).
 It was originally used in a Girls Who Code workshop, so the program is just a skeleton with exercises that students can work on.
 There is a branch that has a set of possible answers as well, for reference.

-Helpful links:
+## Helpful links

 Arduino basics: https://www.arduino.cc/en/Tutorial/Foundations
 Neopixel best practices (safety first!): https://learn.adafruit.com/adafruit-neopixel-uberguide/best-practices Setting up a Neopixel Jewel: https://github.com/MakerDen/Maker-Den-NETMF/wiki/NeoPixel-Jewel-Setup